- Who may use Counseling Services?

 2. How much does it cost?

 All counseling appointments in Counseling Services are free of charge.
 This includes intake appointments, follow-ups, walk-ins, and crisis appointments.
-If an assessment for medication is indicated and desired, we may refer you to our in house Psychiatric Mental Health Nurse Practitioner.
-The following fees apply;
+If an assessment for medication is indicated and desired, we may facilitate a referral to a community provider.

 3. What is the Mind Spa?